 We have developed this website to better serve our residents, applicants, advocates and the larger community by providing helpful information about the agency, its policies and application process.
 Please take the time to enjoy the site and feel free to contact us with suggestions regarding information that would be helpful to you or ideas about how the site can be improved.

-Board Meeting: Wednesday, January 10th, 8:30am @ Administrative office, 54 Locke Street.
+Board Meeting: Wednesday, June 13th, 8:30am @ Administrative office, 54 Locke Street.
+Click here to view the June Board Meeting Agenda.
 Click here to view Minutes from past Board Meetings.
+Future Scheduled Board Meeting Dates - June 13th and July 11th.

 Helping People from Puerto Rico & US Virgin Islands: The CHA has been working with the City of Chelsea and numerous service agencies to find ways that we can assist victims of Hurricane Maria that are planning on coming to Chelsea.
 If you have a loved one who was impacted by the hurricane and needs assistance, this notice will provide you with useful information.
 Click here for more information (English).
 Click here for more information (Spanish).